Rosy bee-eater: Ecology

 Like other bee-eaters, the species feeds on insects that it catches by swooping from a perch or hawking in the air.
-It forages in various habitats, close to the surface of water bodies, over savannas and woodlands, and above the canopies of forests, sometimes ascending to considerable heights.
+It forages in various habitats; close to the surface of water bodies, over savannas and woodlands, as well as above the canopies of forests, sometimes ascending to considerable heights.
 A large part of their diet is flying ants, but these birds also feed on bees, butterflies, dragonflies, grasshoppers, flies and beetles.
-Foraging flocks may be very large, and birds may dip into the water during the flight to bathe.
-Nesting occurs on raised beaches and sandbars of large rivers exposed to falling water levels.
-Holes are dug with the feet, and passages may be 2 m or long.
-Only a few colonies are known, but these may be very large, with estimated nest counts of 8,000 to 27,300 or more, and a density of about two nesting holes per square metre.
-The colony may nest in the same location the following year, but the nests that have been inundated during the rainy season need to be re-excavated.
+Foraging flocks may be very large and birds may dip into the water during flight to bathe.
+Nesting takes place on raised beaches and sandbars of large rivers exposed by falling water levels.
+Holes are dug with the feet and passages may be 2 m or so long.
+Only a few colonies are known but these may be very large, with estimated nest counts of 8,000 to 27,300 or more, and a density of about two nesting holes per square metre.
+The colony may nest in the same location the following year but the nests that have been inundated during the rainy season need to be re-excavated.